Didimukhtar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display last 10 lines of a file
 Display first 10 lines of a file
 Display third line of a file
-Create a filed named with multiple special characters
+Create a file named with multiple special characters Overwrite a file with the result of a command